YairMassri/web1100_final-exam/README.md

 Finally, we go into ES6 Javascript (CodeSchool) we cover levels 1, 2, 3, and 5.
 Then we refactor the canvas game with ES6 syntax.

 ##Day 5:
 On this day, we will [introduce git branching](http://gitimmersion.com/lab_01.html) and the team workflow: branch-work-switch-pull-merge.
 As a project, students will refactor their arcade game in a new branch using ES6 class syntax and add any additional features they might like.
 Then, they will merge their ES6 branch into their master branch.
+Explanantion of [inheritance and the prototype chain](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Inheritance_and_the_prototype_chain).

 During the second half of class, students will create a portfolio website based on the [1-col-portfolio layout](http://blackrockdigital.github.io/startbootstrap-1-col-portfolio/) at startbootstrap.com and also using bootswatch to paste components.